 An Overview of the Different Types of Assault and Battery Charges

-Standing head and shoulders above the average criminal defense firm, Nate Amendola Defense handles the full spectrum of assault and battery charges in Barnstable County.
+Standing head and shoulders above the average criminal defense firm in Massachusetts, Nate Amendola Defense handles the full spectrum of assault and battery charges in Barnstable County.
 Regardless of the severity of the allegations, we are ready to step up and protect you.
-Different types of assault and battery charges that can be filed include:
+Whether the circumstances of the charges against you involves domestic violence due to a breakup, or a misunderstanding among friends at the local bar–we support our clients with unwavering compassion and empathy.

 - Simple Assault